fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Before his departure, he appointed Abu Dujana Ansari as governor of Medina during his own absence.
 On the 25th of Dhul-Qidah, he left Medina, accompanied by all his wives.

 The Muslims observed every move, every act, and every gesture of the Prophet on this occasion, and everything that he did, became a precedent for all time, to be imitated by all Muslims.

-After the fall of Mecca, Muhammad performed (for the second time since his Emigration) the rite of the Umra, the ritual processions around the Kaaba, and the journeys between Safa and Marwa (400 yards apart).
-But he had not participated in the Hajj...He may have had some idea of depaganizing the Hajj.

 After the capture of Mecca, in the following Dhu'l-Hijja, Attab, the governor whom Muhammad had installed in Mecca, conducted the ceremony; both Muslims and pagans took part.